drivy/jobs/reliability/README.md

 -------

 We hope you'll have fun doing this challenge.
 It shouldn't take more than a few hours.
-Have fun and be reliable <3
+Enjoy and be reliable <3